swethaiyerPM/microsoft-graph-docs/includes/data-connect-quickstart-10.md

 ![A screenshot of the Azure portal user interface that shows the newly created file in the Azure Storage container.](../concepts/images/data-connect-storageaccountcompletion.png)

 Now you have a starting point to experiment further with Microsoft Graph Data Connect.
 You can start by exploring the [documentation](/graph/data-connect-concept-overview).

+- Learn how to create a PowerBI report to visualize your data from Graph Data Connect in the next step.